 - At last, Mrs. Dodd was honored for her invention at the World’s Fair in Spokane in 1974, just four years before she died.

-Today, Father’s Day remains to be highly commercialized and we can buy anything from classic ties and accessories, to specialty liquor or weird car and grill accessories that no dad really needs.
+Today, Father’s Day remains to be highly commercialized and we can buy anything from specialty liquor or weird car accessories and bacon themed plastic items no dad needs.
 Now, gifting is an act of joy and happiness.
 You want to give something your dad has yearned for a long time or just can’t justify spending his hard earned money on, then that’s great.
 However, it seems like it has merely become an exchange of material goods to the point were some Father’s Day Gift Guides even suggest to give your dad a little envelope with a store bought greeting card and money in it!

 What were the Father’s Day gifts you are most proud of or which ones did you enjoy the most?